Ajay Seth: Civil Service career

 Seth has worked in various positions in the Government of Karnataka as Principal Secretary of Infrastructure Development, Urban Development and Planning department in Government of Karnataka.

 Between 2000 and 2004 Seth was the Deputy Secretary in Department of Expenditure and in Department of Economic Affairs in Ministry of Finance Government of India.
-From 2004 to 2008 he was an advisor to the Executive Director at Asian Development Bank.
+From 2004 to 2008 he was an advisor to the executive director at Asian Development Bank.

 He then was the chief secretary in health and family welfare ministry and commissioner of Commercial Taxes in Government of Karnataka.
+As commissner of Commercial Tax department of Karnataka Government his tenure was known for transforming the Commercial Tax administration for which he got the Prime Minister's Award for Excellence in Public Enterprises in 2013.

 In July 2018 he was appointed as the managing director of Bangalore Metro Railway Corporation Ltd where he worked until April 2021.

-On April 2021, the Government of India appointed Ajay Seth as the Economic Affairs Secretary of India, his return to Central Government after a gap of 13 years.
+In April 2021, the Government of India appointed Ajay Seth as the Economic Affairs Secretary of India, his return to Central Government after a gap of 13 years.

 In March 2025, the Government appointed Seth as the new Finance Secretary of India after the departure of Tuhin Kanta Pandey to take up the role as Chairman of SEBI.

 After stepping down from both of his previous posts, Ajay Seth took over the office as the chairman of the Insurance Regulatory and Development Authority for a period of 3 years, starting on 1 September 2025.